hetida/hetida-designer/docs/adapter_system/adapter_registration.md

 A new generic Rest adapter must be registered in the hetida designer backend in order to make it available to all hetida designer components (backend, frontend, runtime).

-This is done by adding values to the environment variable `org.hetida.designer.backend.installed.adapters` of the hetida designer backend service.
+This is done by providing the corresponding value to the environment variable `HETIDA_DESIGNER_ADAPTERS` of the hetida designer backend service.

 This environment variable is a string consisting of comma-separated entries (one for each adapter) where each entry itself consists of `|`-separated configuration parameters as follows: